fgrx/marvelheroes/README.md

 ## Features to come
 1. Unit testing
-2. Implement Optimistic user interface
+2. End to End testing
-3. Implement Session storage
+3. Meta
-4. Secure credentials